marcbradshaw/ukpagan/documents/conduct.md

 * Where possible, if a moderator has participated in a thread, they will leave moderation of that thread to another moderator.
 * If a moderator edits contributed content they will make it clear, in context, that the content has been altered by a moderator and why.

-In this community we strive to go the extra step to look out for each other.
-Don't just aim to be technically unimpeachable, try to be your best self.
-In particular, avoid flirting with offensive or sensitive issues, particularly if they're off-topic; this all too often leads to unnecessary fights, hurt feelings, and damaged trust; worse, it can drive people away from the community entirely.

-And if someone takes issue with something you said or did, resist the urge to be defensive.
-Just stop doing what it was they complained about and apologize.
-Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could've communicated better — remember that it's your responsibility to make your fellow site members comfortable.
-Everyone wants to get along and we are all here first and foremost because we want to talk about paganism.
-You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

 ## Threads and posts

 * Excepting spam, we do not usually delete threads.